cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 Set operations
 ::::::::::::::

-Unsurprisingly, given that relations are sets, the relational algebra includes the usual set operations *union*, *intersection*, and *set difference*, with some restrictions.
+Unsurprisingly, given that relations are sets, relational algebra includes the usual set operations - *union*, *intersection*, and *set difference* - with some restrictions.
 These binary operations are denoted by:

 - :math:`\cup`: union
 - :math:`\cap`: intersection